edsponsler/lit-comp/ARCHITECTURE.md

         *   Provides a set of functions, each named `analyze_<category>(text)` (e.g., `analyze_historical_context`, `analyze_character_sentiments`).
         *   Each function takes the text segment as input.
         *   Constructs a specific prompt tailored to the fact category.
-        *   Makes a direct call to a generative AI model (Vertex AI, using `DEFAULT_AGENT_MODEL`) with the prompt and text to generate the fun fact.
+        *   Makes a direct call to a generative AI model (Vertex AI, using the model specified by the `DEFAULT_AGENT_MODEL` environment variable) with the prompt and text to generate the fun fact.
         *   Returns a dictionary containing the status and the generated fact text.
         *   These functions are called by the `fun_fact_orchestrator_tool`.